 Tough decisions like this are a common experience for parents when choosing a school.
 It’s good for children in late primary school to be part of the decision-making process.
 But they’re not mature enough to make an informed choice based on all of the important information.

 A good first step is to acknowledge how difficult this decision is for you and for your child.
 Listen to your child and let her know you’re taking her views into account.
 It can help to reassure your child that going to different schools doesn’t mean she’ll lose touch with her friends.
-Ask around your school community to see if anyone else is choosing the same school.
-If your child knows someone else, even if it’s not a close friend, it can help to reassure her.

 You could consider the following questions: